JeffffffFu/JeffffffFu.github.io/_pages/about.md

 Journal Reviewer
 - IEEE Transactions on Dependable and Secure Computing (TDSC)
 - IEEE Transactions on Information Forensics and Security (TIFS)
-- Future Generation Computer Systems (FGCS)
+- IEEE Transactions on Moblie Computing (TMC)

 Conference Reviewer
+- USENIX Security Symposium (USENIX Security)
 - ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)
 - The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)
 - The Fortieth Annual Conference on Neural Information Processing Systems (NIPS)
+- Association for the Advancement of Artificial Intelligence (AAAI)
 - International Symposium on Research in Attacks, Intrusions and Defenses (RAID)
-- USENIX Security Symposium (USENIX Security), AE

 # ⚽ Hobbies
 Out of research, I’m a huge sports enthusiast with a broad range of interests.
 I’m passionate about sports, especially tennis, soccer and snowboarding.
-I also engoy music, especially singing while accompanying myself on gituar.
+I also engoy music, especially singing while accompanying myself on gituar or pinao.
 - Soccer, college team captain.
 - Guitar, club guitar instructor of college.
 - Tennis, 3.5.